 Give Your Dog More Food

-When a dog gets cold, he uses his own energy supply to keep warm.
-According to Washington State University College of Veterinary Medicine, you can give 10 to 15 percent more food to your dog to help provide extra calories.
+When a dog gets cold, they use their own energy supply to keep warm.
+Provide your dog 10 to 15 percent more food than usual to make sure they have the extra calories they need to stay warm.
 Alternatively, added fat can help to provide those calories, but could also cause diarrhea or gastrointestinal disturbances.

-- If a dog is allowed to play outside, monitor him closely and bring him in if he starts to shiver or whine.
+- If a dog is allowed to play outside, monitor them closely so you're able to recognize any signs of chill.

-- Help arthritic or elderly pets when they are faced with stairs or ice.
-Slips and falls are more common, as with people.
+- Help arthritic or elderly pets with stairs or ice.
+Slips and falls are more common in the winter months, as with people.

 - Clear snow and ice to help encourage small dogs to eliminate outside.
 Small breeds can be trained to urinate and defecate on paper or diaper-like pads indoors when weather is too extreme.
-Avoid outdoor trips completely when the temperature or wind chill reaches 0°F.
+Avoid outdoor trips completely when the temperature or wind chill reaches 0 degrees Fahrenheit.

 - Even indoors, your pet may feel the cold.
 Make sure that your dog's favorite bed is in a location free from drafts.

 - Pet clothing can help provide some additional insulation.
 Make sure that you dry any wet clothing completely before dressing up your pooch.
 Protective boots are also available.
-Make sure that everything fits well and that your dog is accustomed to wearing it.
+Make sure that everything fits well and that your dog is accustomed to wearing it before the winter months arrive.

 - Pale, gray, or bluish discoloration of the affected skin

-- The area is cold or brittle to touch
+- The area is cold or brittle to the touch

 - Pain or swelling